Commonly used terms

 Commonly Used Terms

-A phone call placed to a station or network newsroom in which there is a conversation between a reporter/editor and a News Generation media placement representative about an audio news release.
-A contact results in a station or network’s acceptance or rejection of the audio news release.
+A phone call placed to a station or network newsroom in which there is a conversation between a reporter/editor and a News Generation representative about an audio news release or audio bite line.
+A contact results in a station or network’s acceptance or rejection of your individually pitched project.

-An abbreviation for the Average Quarter Hour.
-It averages all dayparts to determine the number of persons listening to a particular radio station for at least five minutes during a 15-minute period.
-News Generation uses figures based on data provided from the industry leader in radio information, Nielsen Audio.
+It averages all dayparts to determine the number of persons listening to a particular radio station for at least five minutes during a 15-minute period, or Average Quarter Hour (AQH).
+News Generation uses figures based on data provided from Nielsen, the industry leader in radio and television listenership and viewership.

 Broadcast Placement Report

-A report providing details of stations receiving a report from an audio news release, audio bite line, radio broadcast fax or public service announcement or completing interviews in a radio media tour.
+A report providing details of stations receiving a report from an audio news release, audio bite line, public service announcement, or completing interviews in a radio media tour or satellite media tour.
 The report includes details on individual stations receiving the story.
-While the report contains AQH figures for each station, details of usage and total gross impressions will be verified with follow-up phone calls.
+While the report contains AQH figures for each station, details of usage and total listenership will be verified with follow-up phone calls.

-Cume is the number of different persons who tune to a radio station during the course of a daypart for at least five minutes.
-While this figure may be valid for one station during one daypart, News Generation does not use cume figures to determine audience reach because cume estimates over-represent the number of listeners.
-Since most people listen to more than one radio station during any given daypart, listeners would be duplicated if cumes for two or more stations were added together.
-The result would not be an accurate audience reach figure, but an inflated picture of the radio listening population.
+The cumulative number of people who tune to a radio or television station during the course of a daypart for any amount of time.
+News Generation does not use cume figures because we feel it over-estimates the number of true listeners and viewers.
+Since many people listen to more than one radio station or view more than one television station during any given daypart, listeners could be duplicated may times over if cumes were added together.

-An abbreviation for the Dominant Market Area.
-DMA is an exclusive geographic area used by Nielsen Audio to measure and report viewing and listening areas.
+An abbreviation for the Designated Market Area.
+DMA is an exclusive geographic area used by Nielsen to measure and report viewing and listening areas.
 Every county in the U.S. is assigned to one, and only one DMA.
-Nielsen Audio uses DMAs in its annual nationwide survey of radio listening habits.
+Nielsen uses DMAs in its survey of radio listening and television viewing habits.

-The type of programming a station broadcasts, i.e., adult contemporary, country, news, etc. The News Generation database lists 35 different formats allowing us to reach specific target audiences according to demographic criteria.
+The type of programming a station broadcasts, for example, adult contemporary, country, all news, and news talk information.
+News Generation’s data includes 39 different formats allowing us to reach specific target audiences according to demographic criteria.
 Please see our “Radio Station Formats” guide for more information.

-The audience reach, or the number of “impressions,” a story had on listeners in all markets with all stations.
+The audience reach, or the number of “impressions,” a story had in all markets with all stations, based on Nielsen data.

-The process of gathering information from the radio database to compile a list of radio stations that match demographic and geographic criteria.
-We can also target stations that have accepted or used information of a specific service type (e.g., sound bites or faxes) or with similar topic area within the past few months.
+The process of selecting information from our internal data to compile a list of stations and networks that match demographic and geographic criteria set by our clients.
+We also use targeting data based on our project history with similar topic projects within the past few months.